Condom: Sex education

-Condoms are often used in sex education programs, because they have the capability to reduce the chances of pregnancy and the spread of some sexually transmitted diseases when used correctly.
+Condoms are often used in sex education programs, because they have the capability to reduce the chances of pregnancy and the spread of some sexually transmitted infections when used correctly.
 A recent American Psychological Association (APA) press release supported the inclusion of information about condoms in sex education, saying "comprehensive sexuality education programs ... discuss the appropriate use of condoms", and "promote condom use for those who are sexually active."

 In the United States, teaching about condoms in public schools is opposed by some religious organizations.
 Planned Parenthood, which advocates family planning and sex education, argues that no studies have shown abstinence-only programs to result in delayed intercourse, and cites surveys showing that 76% of American parents want their children to receive comprehensive sexuality education including condom use.

 Infertility treatment

 Common procedures in infertility treatment such as semen analysis and intrauterine insemination (IUI) require collection of semen samples.
 These are most commonly obtained through masturbation, but an alternative to masturbation is use of a special collection condom to collect semen during sexual intercourse.

 Collection condoms are made from silicone or polyurethane, as latex is somewhat harmful to sperm.
-Some men prefer collection condoms to masturbation and some religions prohibit masturbation entirely.
+Some religions prohibit masturbation entirely.
 Also, compared with samples obtained from masturbation, semen samples from collection condoms have higher total sperm counts, sperm motility, and percentage of sperm with normal morphology.
 For this reason, they are believed to give more accurate results when used for semen analysis, and to improve the chances of pregnancy when used in procedures such as intracervical or intrauterine insemination.
 Adherents of religions that prohibit contraception, such as Catholicism, may use collection condoms with holes pricked in them.

 For fertility treatments, a collection condom may be used to collect semen during sexual intercourse where the semen is provided by the woman's partner.
 Private sperm donors may also use a collection condom to obtain samples through masturbation or by sexual intercourse with a partner and will transfer the ejaculate from the collection condom to a specially designed container.
 The sperm is transported in such containers, in the case of a donor, to a recipient woman to be used for insemination, and in the case of a woman's partner, to a fertility clinic for processing and use.
 However, transportation may reduce the fecundity of the sperm.
 Collection condoms may also be used where semen is produced at a sperm bank or fertility clinic.

 Condom therapy is sometimes prescribed to infertile couples when the female has high levels of antisperm antibodies.
 The theory is that preventing exposure to her partner's semen will lower her level of antisperm antibodies, and thus increase her chances of pregnancy when condom therapy is discontinued.
 However, condom therapy has not been shown to increase subsequent pregnancy rates.